douglas-watson/justcoin-ticker/README.rst

 This is mostly an excuse to make a web service client, use a noSQL database, and potentially play with some new visualization tools.
 I admit some choices do not make sense for a stock ticker --- a noSQL database makes no sense with  highly- structued, purely numerical data.
-I'm doing it to learn the technologies.
+I'm doing it to play with those techniques, and maybe see how well they work for this.

-The motivation for a Justcoin stock ticker is twofold:
+The motivations for a Justcoin stock ticker are simple:

 1. You must login to consult the rates
 2. Justcoin provides a simple API

+The lame name is to avoid any name conflicts with ticker.

 Requirements
 ------------